RyuZhihao123/SVDTree/README.md

 ## Section 1: Shape-guided 3D Tree Reconstruction.

 In this section, we released a more adaptable version of our code, that is capable of reconstructing 3D tree structures from both **``voxels``** or **``dense point clouds``**.
-Typically, handling point clouds poses greater challenges compared to voxels, which were our original input setting.
-We hope this version could be helpful if you need to process such data formats.
+Typically, handling point clouds poses greater challenges compared to voxels, which is our default input setting.
+We hope this version could be helpful if you need to process such complex data format.

 Should you have any questions on this part, please feel free to reach out to [**Zhihao Liu**](https://ryuzhihao123.github.io/).